actions/deploy-pages/README.md

 There are a few important considerations to be aware of:

-1. The artifact being deployed must have been uploaded in the same workflow (it can originates from a different job though)
+1. The artifact being deployed must have been uploaded in a previous step, either in the same job or a separate job that doesn't execute until the upload is complete.

 2. The deployment step must at minimum have the following permissions:
    - `pages: write`